It's 2050 And This Is How We Stopped Climate Change

 As a result, production is way up and "there is no need to cut the Amazon to do livestock production," Arango says.

-Another critical change: Americans are eating a lot less beef now—per person, half what they ate in 2020.
+Another critical change: Americans are eating a lot less beef now — per person, half what they ate in 2020.
 "That's a really, really big deal," Searchinger says.

 Traveling the country, you now see alternatives to beef and dairy products everywhere.
 There are blended mushroom-beef burgers in fast food chains and non-dairy cheese on pizzas.
 They even taste pretty good, thanks to the creative genius of America's finest food scientists.

-Note: A previous version of this story misspelled Rep. Alexandria Ocasio-Cortez's name as Ocasio-Cortes.
-Also, Sila Kiliccote's last name was misspelled in some instances as Kiliccotte.